Managing dynamic table bundles

 Instance annotations

-To automatically configure instances, run bundle_controller_tools.py with the --init-tablet-nodes flag.
+To automatically configure instances, run bundle_controller_tools.py init with the --init-tablet-nodes flag.

 All tablet nodes managed by the Bundle controller must be labeled with certain attributes.
-The attributes are described in detail in the Adding nodes to the cluster section.
+These attributes are described in detail below, see Adding nodes to the cluster.

 Bundle setup

-To automatically configure bundles, run bundle_controller_tools.py with the --init-bundle <bundle-name>, --init-all-bundles, or --init-all flag.
+To automatically configure bundles, run bundle_controller_tools.py init with the --init-bundle <bundle-name>, --init-all-bundles, or --init-all flag.

-For the Bundle controller to start managing existing bundles, you need to set the attributes specified in the Creating a bundle section.
-If the node_tag_filter attribute was set on existing bundles, you must first set it to "" (an empty string).
+For the Bundle controller to start managing existing bundles, set the attributes specified in the Creating a bundle section.
+If the node_tag_filter attribute was set on those existing bundles, first set it to "" (an empty string).

 Accounts for changelogs and snapshots

-To automatically configure changelog and snapshot accounts, run bundle_controller_tools.py with the --init-bundle-system-quotas or --init-all flag.
+To automatically configure changelog and snapshot accounts, run bundle_controller_tools.py init with the --init-bundle-system-quotas or --init-all flag.

-The Bundle controller can manage the accounts that store tablet cell changelogs and snapshots.
-The accounts are controlled by the changelog_account and snapshot_account fields in the bundle options in the attribute //sys/tablet_cell_bundles/<bundle_name>/@options.
+The Bundle controller can manage accounts that store changelogs and snapshots of tablet cells.
+The accounts are controlled by the changelog_account and snapshot_account fields in the bundle options in the //sys/tablet_cell_bundles/<bundle_name>/@options attribute.
 Accounts managed by the Bundle controller are named <bundle_name>_bundle_system_quotas and are children of the root account bundle_system_quotas.
 The Bundle controller automatically adjusts the quotas of the parent and child accounts when the number of tablet cells changes.

-In the static config of the Bundle controller, in the bundle_controller section, there are fields that regulate the amount of resources needed for a single tablet cell:
+The bundle_controller section of the Bundle controller's static config contains fields that regulate the amount of resources needed for one tablet cell.

 Creating a bundle

-To create a bundle, you can use the bundle_controller_tools.py script with the --create-bundle <bundle_name> flag.
+To create a bundle, you can use the bundle_controller_tools.py create-bundle <bundle_name> script.

-For a bundle to be managed by the Bundle controller, it must have the attributes enable_bundle_controller = %true and zone = "zone_default".
+For a bundle to be managed by the Bundle controller, it must have the enable_bundle_controller = %true and zone = "zone_default" attributes.
 You must also set the bundle_controller_target_config attribute with the following structure:

 {